Katie Taylor vs Amanda Serrano: Betting Odds, Tips, Fight Analysis & Predictions

 The match-up between the pound-for-pound stars will break boxing records for women’s pay and prominence, and it has crossed over into the mainstream sports media as one of the fights of the year.

-Online gambling sites are all over the fight too, and we’ve gathered up the best bets from boxing betting sites.
+Irish bookmakers are all over the fight too, and we’ve gathered up the best bets from the best online betting sites for boxing.

 Taylor vs Serrano is a Tight Fight

 Both women are long-reigning world champions but while Serrano has been collecting belts in a staggering seven weight classes, it is Taylor’s collection of all four major titles in the 135-pound division that will be on the line this Saturday evening on the East Coast - or on DAZN in the early hours of Sunday if you’re in Europe.

 Taylor unified the lightweight division with a hard-fought win over Delfine Persoon in 2019, and since then the Irish superstar has defended her crown on five occasions, including a rematch with Persoon and a battle with Brit Natasha Jonas.

 The Irishwoman, 35, is no stranger to titles having won the world amateur champs five times and taking Olympic gold at London 2012.
 Serrano, 33, had a limited career in the unpaid code but she’s made up the experience with 44 professional bouts since her debut in 2009.